 A charming animated musical, Over the Moon follows a young girl, Fei Fei, who builds a rocket ship and blasts off, hoping to meet a mythical moon goddess.
-Unfortunately, things don't go exactly as planned once she crash lands on the moon.
+Her mission doesn't go exactly as planned once she crash lands on the moon.
 Turns out, Fei Fei has plenty of lessons to learn about life and love.

-The characters are sweet, the animation is well-done, the musical numbers memorable.
+The characters are sweet, the animation is well done and the musical numbers are memorable.
 Uplifting and moving, the movie will delight kids and adults alike.

 While searching for her missing mother, intrepid teen Enola Holmes uses her sleuthing skills to outsmart big brother Sherlock and help a runaway lord.
 That's the premise behind this delightful Netflix original, a story about a teen who becomes a super-sleuth in her own right.

-Millie Bobby Brown offers a tremendous performance in the lead role, but it's worth mentioning that the entire cast is the stuff of dreams.
-Moreover, the movie has style to spare and boasts an engaging story, making it fun for the entire family.
+Millie Bobby Brown offers a tremendous performance in the lead role, but it's worth mentioning the entire cast is the stuff of dreams.
+The movie has style to spare and boasts an engaging story, making it fun for the entire family.

 Based on the book of the same name by Iain Reid, I'm Thinking of Ending Things is a mind-bending movie which revolves around a young woman who travels with her new boyfriend to his parents' secluded farm.